 Course TypeElectrical, Technical Skills

-The Mechanical to Electrical Part 1 (4-day course) introduces technicians, with no previous electrical background, to high frequency, low risk, first-line electrical maintenance tasks including safe isolation, replacement and testing of a range of common electrical devices (motors, sensors, contactors, overloads, etc.) in a safe and effective manner.
+The Mechanical to Electrical – Part 1 4-day programme is designed for technicians who have no previous electrical background, to enable them to perform high frequency, low risk, first-line electrical maintenance tasks including safe isolation, replacement and testing of a range of common electrical devices (motors, sensors, contactors, overloads, etc.) in a safe and effective manner.

 Is it right for me?

 Mechanical to Electrical – Part 1 is ideal for technicians that are working in a maintenance environment.
 This is the first electrical course any delegate from a mechanical background should enrol on.
 No prior electrical knowledge is assumed.

 - Relevant parts of BS7671 IET Wiring Regulations and Electricity at Work Regulations

 - Methods of protection including fuses, circuit breakers and RCDs

 - Cables/systems: termination of single core and sheathed cables

 - Connection to BS EN60309-2 and BS1363 plugs